-Now that summer is fast upon us, and Maremma is a great summer destination, it’s time to revisit these strange roads.
-Here’s what I could find out about the vie cave, including how to get there, and some stunning photos.
-If you’re planning a trip to Tuscan beaches, consider incorporating a little Etruscan hiking into your itinerary, because visiting these “vie” is an experience that can really not be properly recounted with words.
+Now, since Maremma is a great summer destination, if you’re planning a trip to Tuscan beaches, consider incorporating a little Etruscan hiking into your itinerary, because visiting these “vie” is an experience that can really not be properly recounted with words.

-Apparently I’m not the only person who wonders what the vie cave were used for – we actually don’t know much for sure about them.
-The vie cave is a network of “roads” that radiate out from the town of Pitigliano.
+The vie cave is a network of “roads” that radiate out from the towns of Sovana and Pitigliano.
 It seems to be an infrastructure that links the landscape to nearby towns, and incorporates religious sites and a necropolis.
 The functions of these “roads” have been hypothesized as specially designed channels to bring water from the planes to the valleys, strategic enemy-proof roads, ceremonial paths, or simple roads for transportation of goods and information.
 Given the width of these spaces – hardly enough for a cart – and the fact that they were not paved, we can assume that they were not for transporting vast amounts of goods.

-The other big question that remains for me is HOW did the Etruscans dig out these passageways?
+The other big question that remains is how did the Etruscans dig out these passageways?
 Did they invent some machines to speed things up?
 But even with hoisting machines and wheels, this would be an excruciatingly long and manual task.
-I like to think that some of the scratches you can see on the wall are signs of the manual labour of the roads’ constructors.
+It’s nice to think that some of the scratches you can see on the wall are signs of the manual labour of the roads’ constructors.

 The tall walls – in some cases 25 meters tall – make it feel like an adventure to walk through this area.
 The schematic maps provided at the park entrance also help this feeling of adventure as you come across tombs, wall markings, and other elements that leave it up to the viewer to wonder about the culture that created this space.

-The walls provide convenient shade in the summer, so this is a good place to visit even in the hottest months (you’ll want to bring a long-sleeved shirt to cover up against cool air and mosquitos).
+The walls provide convenient shade in the summer, so this is a good place to visit even in the hottest months (bring a long-sleeved shirt to cover up against cool air and mosquitos).
 Thanks to the unique microclimate created by the walls, the area is host to rare mosses and lichens.

 With a range of items of interest, from the historic to the scientific, plus the sometimes-challenging terrain, this is a good place to visit for anyone including families with rambunctious children who need to let off steam.
 Just be careful that nobody knocks off a piece of tuff stone – the vie cave are #44 on the world heritage watch list of most endangered monuments thanks to the easy erosion of this rock.